Konstantin von Neurath: Early life

 Neurath studied law in Tübingen and in Berlin.
 After graduating in 1897, he initially joined a local law firm in his home town.
 In 1901, he entered into civil service and worked for the Foreign Office in Berlin.
 In 1903, he was assigned to the German embassy in London, at first as Vice-Consul and from 1909 as Legationsrat (legation counsel).
 After the visit of the Prince of Wales to the Kingdom of Württemberg in 1904, as Lord Chamberlain to King William II, Neurath was created an Honorary Knight Grand Cross of the Royal Victorian Order.
 Neurath's career was decisively advanced by Secretary of State Alfred von Kiderlen-Waechter.
 In 1914, he was sent to the embassy in Constantinople.

-On 30 May 1901, Neurath married Marie Auguste Moser von Filseck (1875–1960) in Stuttgart.
-His son, Konstantin, was born in 1902, followed by his daughter, Winifred, in 1904.

 During World War I, he served as an officer with an infantry regiment until 1916, when he was badly wounded.
 In December 1914, he was awarded the Iron Cross.
-He returned to the German diplomatic service in the Ottoman Empire (1914–1916), where he witnessed the Armenian genocide.
+He returned to the German diplomatic service in the Ottoman Empire (1914–1916), where he wrote a memorandum on the German embassy's official position regarding the Armenian genocide to German consulates in the Ottoman Empire.
+The memorandum justified the actions of the Ottoman government during the Armenian Genocide while also attempting to present the German government as protesting against the "excesses" of the genocide.
 In 1917, he temporarily quit the diplomatic service to succeed his uncle Julius von Soden as head of the royal Württemberg government.

+On 30 May 1901, Neurath married Marie Auguste Moser von Filseck (1875–1960) in Stuttgart.
+His son, Konstantin, was born in 1902, followed by his daughter, Winifred, in 1904.